 4. Don't compare produce prices at farmer's markets to in-store prices.
 Sure, you may be able to pay $0.99 a pound for roma tomatoes at the grocery store on sale but they won't be local, organically grown, farm fresh romas.
 Knowing grocery store prices will help you be able to make a baseline price for what you'd be willing to pay but shouldn't be a guideline.

 5. Looking for organic?
 Ask the farmer.
-Many farmer's grow their produce organically or sustainable but they aren't certified organic.
-(It's very expensive and complicated to get certified!)
+Plenty of farmers grow their produce organically or sustainable but they aren't certified organic.
+(It's expensive and complicated to get certified!)
 If you'd like to know if a product is conventionally raised or organically raised, just ask.

 6. BYOB - Bring Your Own Bag!
 Otherwise you may have to learn the hard way like I did and have to carry all kinds of produce around with you while you are still trying to shop.
 Some farmer's have bags available but they appreciate it when you bring your own!

 7. Make sure you check out multiple farmer's markets if available in your area.
 I know I can go to the farmer's market in town that's close by or I can travel a little bit further to another farmer's market in a nearby town and get some great deals.
 The bigger farmer's market isn't always the best option.
 Although they may have the most farmer's competing to make a sale to you many of them may have had to travel to the location so they may have to charge more for their goods than someone selling at a farmer's market in their own small town.